-This year's crop was sourced from three families within a single village of Rende Nao as opposed to multi sources (within Manggarai) last year.
+Since 2018, our crop was sourced from three families within a single village of Rende Nao as opposed to multi sources (within Manggarai) last year.
 We also tweaked the pulped natural and did some semi-washed and fully washed experiments to highlight body and the crisp chocolaty overtones.
 For the unbiased roaster, this coffee could either be a wacky single origin or a beautiful supplement to blends that provide the flavour that traditional coffee drinkers sometimes miss so clearly (and vocally) in our specialty coffee niche...

 Unique robusta varieties derived from uncontrolled cross-pollination